8 Best First-Time Solo Travel Destinations in the U.S. (Safe + Easy Starter Cities)

 Asheville, North Carolina

 Hike in the mountains by day and enjoy craft beer and live music by night in Asheville.
-It’s relaxed, creative, and very solo-friendly.
+It’s creative, walkable, and surrounded by easy access to the Blue Ridge Mountains.

 Denver, Colorado